Stable CIDP, Twelve Weeks of Training, Zero Flares

 The traditional caution came from post-polio overwork-weakness theory and a handful of case reports.
 That extrapolation does not survive contact with CIDP data.

-Program around the infusion cycle, not the calendar week
+Program around the infusion, not the calendar

 The Markvardsen protocol used 70 to 80 percent of 1RM, three sets, supervised, progressing every two weeks.
 That is not a gentle protocol.